m-harikiran/Redactor/README.md

                    'BOY', 'MALE', 'FEMALE', 'MAN', 'MEN', 'WOMAN', 'WOMEN', 'MOTHER', 'FATHER']
 ```

-All the identified gender words are replacted with block charcter and the method returns redacted data if **--genders** flag is passed from the command line or else it returns the unredacted data.
+All the identified gender words are replaced with block charcters and the method returns redacted data if **--genders** flag is passed from the command line or else it returns the unredacted data.

-#### v. redactNames(data, args)
+#### vi. redactNames(data, args)

 This method takes data returned by the above and command line input parameters and redacts the names which are identified using the nltk package.